acct252000/udacity_server_config/README.md

 4. Changed ssh port to 2200
 5. Configured the uncomplicated firewall (ufw) to only allow ports 2200 (SSH) 80 (HTTP) and 123 (NTP)
 6. Installed Apache, mod_wsgi, postgresql and other packages as above to implement earlier [item catalog project](https://github.com/acct252000/udacity_item_catalog).
+7. Disabled root login.

 ### Resources Used

 Resources used were listed in links provided at [project instructions](https://docs.google.com/document/d/1J0gpbuSlcFa2IQScrTIqI6o3dice-9T7v8EDNjJDfUI/pub?embedded=true).

+Also used [this udacity forum discussion](https://discussions.udacity.com/t/how-do-we-know-that-root-login-is-disabled/40777/2) to determine ssh needed to be reset.

 ### udacity_key.rsa - note different key for grader below